 Fluphenazine is also effective in suppressing tics.

-With any drug, the lowest dose required to make tics tolerable is used; doses are tapered as tics wane.
+With any medication, the lowest dose required to make tics tolerable is used; doses are tapered as tics wane.
 Adverse effects of dysphoria, parkinsonism, akathisia, and tardive dyskinesia are rare but may limit use of antipsychotics; using lower daytime doses and higher bedtime doses may decrease adverse effects.

 Treatment of comorbidities